 - DD Sports

 Disney+ Hotstar will stream all matches live on its website and mobile app.
-In 2023, Disney+ Hotstar offered free streaming for mobile users, a strategy that may continue in 2025 to compete with platforms like JioCinema.
-Subscriptions for premium ad-free streaming are priced at approximately INR 899/year (Super) or INR 1499/year (Premium).
+In 2023, the platform offered free streaming for mobile users, a strategy that may continue into 2025 to compete with services like JioCinema.

-Fans with Jio, Airtel, or Vodafone Idea prepaid plans may access Disney+ Hotstar for free through bundled recharge offers, as seen in previous tournaments.
+Subscriptions for ad-free premium streaming are priced at approximately INR 899 per year (Super) or INR 1499 per year (Premium).
+Fans with prepaid plans from Jio, Airtel, or Vodafone Idea can access Disney+ Hotstar for free through bundled recharge offers, as seen in previous tournaments.

 2. Pakistan